 - a.
 All equipment shall be operated in accordance with applicable NYCDOB Mechanical Means permits. - b.
 Mini-excavators and rubber-tired loaders, equipped with hydraulic breakers and grapple buckets, shall be used to complete the interior deconstruction at each floor level. - c.
 The following is a summary of the deconstruction equipment to be used for deconstruction. - i.
 Concrete Crushing Machine To crush concrete and masonry - ii.
 Excavators For the systematic removal of floors slabs and walls - iii.
 Front End Loaders To handle material on each elevation - iv.
 Hydraulic Breaker Attachments To break concrete slabs and walls and downsize and break apart concrete and masonry prior to crushing - v.
 Grapple Bucket Attachments To move irregularly shaped deconstruction debris - vi.
-Containers, "Skip Buckets" or Steel Cable Chokes To be used during deconstruction to transport material to grade level.
+Containers, "Skip Buckets" or Steel Cable Chokes To be used during deconstruction to transport steel, concrete and other material to grade level.
 Containers and "skip buckets" will not be overloaded and will not be loaded above 1 foot below the top of the container or "skip bucket".
-Containers and "skip buckets" will not be tarped.
+Containers and "skip buckets" will not be tarped or metted because the Master Rigger has determined that either could cause wind related hazards.
 Misting will be used to mitigate dust.
-The Master Rigger foreman will monitor the loading of each container or "skip bucket" and perform a final inspection before each lift to ensure compliance with the above conditions.
+The Master Rigger foreman will monitor the loading of each container or "skip bucket" and perform a final inspection before each lift to ensure compliance with the above conditions. - d.

-- d.
 Diesel powered equipment with engine horsepower rating of 50 HP and above used on the project shall use only ultra low sulfur diesel fuel (ULSD).
 Diesel fuel will be stored in the approved 500 gallon fuel storage vessel currently utilized to fuel the tower crane.
 The fuel storage vessel will be lifted to the floor, equipment will be fueled, and the fuel storage vessel will be lowered to the ground outside of the building.
 No overnight storage of the fuel storage vessel will be permitted in the building. - e.
 Unless otherwise compliant, the deconstruction subcontractor must use diesel engine retrofit technology in off-road equipment to further reduce emissions.
 Such technology will include Diesel Particulate Filters, engine upgrades, engine replacements, or combination of these strategies.